mare-imbrium/umbra/README.md

     table.bind_key(?s, "search") { search }

+    list.bind_key(FFI::NCurses::KEY_CTRL_A, 'cursor home')  { cursor_home }

+## More examples

- See examples directory for code samples.
+ See examples directory for code samples for all widgets.
+Be sure the run all the examples to see the capabilities of the library and the widgets.

 ## Contributing